 By Lisa Rein

-At the end of last year’s annual event (Fifth Annual Aaron Swartz Day – 2017) we decided collectively to keep the momentum going on all of our hackathon projects.
+At the end of our 2017 Aaron Swartz Day weekend, we decided collectively to keep the momentum going on all of our hackathon projects.
 Some of us had experimented with VR that weekend, and a group of us decided to keep going with our VR project.

 As a result, a small team (Ryan Sternlicht, Bernice Chua, Alex Peake, Tracey Jaquith, Matteo Borri, Kenneth Bryan Smith & Ryan Junell) has been working closely with me on the first exhibit of what will be “The Swartz-Manning VR Museum, Art Gallery, and Fun House.”